-The lists Template, Type, and Description show you the template name, message type of the template, and template description.
+The lists Template, Type, and Description show you the template name, message type of the template, and template description of the templates that you are allowed to access.

 Note: Entries in the Application list, the Category list, and the Type list might be marked with the label (?).
 Entries with this label refer to applications, categories, or message types that are incorrect according to the current message-processing rules of the client.
 A reason can be, for example, that the templates stored on the MERVA Server refer to message types that do no longer exist due to the yearly S.W.I.F.T. changes.